simonfojtu/LegoDuploLocomotive/log/log.md

 ![](20160712_motor_ctrl.png)

 Since the locomotive goes only in one direction a single transistor is sufficitent.
-The positive battery terminal is not 100% correct, it is wired through a resistor R1, but I'm not sure about its use or value.
+The positive battery terminal is not 100% correct, it is wired through a resistor R1, but I'm not sure about its use or value (note that the R1 label in the schematics should be R5).

 ## 2016-07-19